-The procedures for installing the Elan Vital heatsink with fan is also similar as that for the AAVID heatsink.
+The procedures for installing the Elan Vital heatsink with fan is also similar to the steps for installing the AAVID heatsink.
 The Elan Vital heatsink, however, comes with a lever to clamp the heatsink into the SEC cartridge.
 Mount the heatsink in the orientation as shown then flip the lever from "Unlock" to "Lock."